bchainhub/foxar/config/README.md

 and merge, at the per-key level:

 1. [`Config::default()`], which provides default values for all parameters.
-2. `orbitalis.toml` _or_ TOML file path in `ORBITALIS_CONFIG` environment variable.
+2. `foxar.toml` _or_ TOML file path in `FOXAR_CONFIG` environment variable.
-3. `ORBITALIS_` or `DAPP_` prefixed environment variables.
+3. `FOXAR_` or `DAPP_` prefixed environment variables.

-The selected profile is the value of the `ORBITALIS_PROFILE` environment variable, or if it is not set, "default".
+The selected profile is the value of the `FOXAR_PROFILE` environment variable, or if it is not set, "default".

 ### All Options

-The following is a orbitalis.toml file with all configuration options set.
+The following is a foxar.toml file with all configuration options set.
 See also [/config/src/lib.rs](/config/src/lib.rs) and [/cli/tests/it/config.rs](/cli/tests/it/config.rs).

 ```toml
 ## defaults for _all_ profiles